 7. Procedures When Abuse/Misuse is Suspected

-When there is an indication that misuse has occurred, the alleged offense is to be reported immediately to the Chief Information Officer and to the appropriate Vice President or the President (only for direct reports).
+When there is an indication that misuse has occurred, the alleged offense is to be reported immediately to the Chief Information Officer and to the appropriate member of senior staff.
 If there is reason to believe a person's safety is at risk, Security will also be notified.
-Information Services and Resources and the appropriate Vice President shall investigate the incident and may restrict a user's computing privileges.
+Information Services and Resources and the appropriate senior staff member shall investigate the incident and may restrict a user's computing privileges.

 When an alleged offense is reported, Information Services and Resources may make copies of the alleged offender's files to preserve evidence.
-In order to preserve privacy staff may not access or read any copied files without authorization from the appropriate Vice President.
+In order to preserve privacy staff may not access or read any copied files without authorization from the appropriate senior administrator.